-Before applying to Native Voices Rising, please ensure your organization can answer yes to each of the following questions.
-If you answer yes to all these questions, you likely meet our funding guidelines:
+Before applying to Native Voices Rising, please review the following questions to determine whether you meet our funding guidelines:

 - Is your organization based in and serving a Native community or population?